 Sometimes, however, things don’t go to plan, and we want to assure you that whatever happens, we will always do our best to put things right and try to stop it from happening again.

 It is important that you tell us if you are not happy with the care and treatment you have received.
 We can only put things right if you tell us what is wrong.
 We take all feedback seriously and will take action where appropriate.

-You can also write to the Chief Executive at the Royal Cornwall Hospital, Truro, TR1 3LJ.
+If you want to write a compliment letter, you can also send this to the staff on the ward or in the department, or write to our Chief Executive at The Royal Cornwall Hospital, Truro, TR1 3LJ.
 The Chief Executive replies to every thank you letter personally and informs all relevant members of staff about the compliments they receive.

 You will be asked:

-You can rank your answer from “extremely likely” to “extremely unlikely” and also comment to explain your ranking.
+You can rank your answer from “very good” to “very poor” and also comment to explain your ranking.

 We also ask you a few follow up questions related to ‘compassionate care’.
 You don’t have to complete these but it helps us a lot if you do.